Shopify/restyle/README.md

 ### Responsive Values

-Any prop powered by style-system can optionally accept a value for each screen size, as defined by the `breakpoints` object in the theme:
+Any prop powered by Restyle can optionally accept a value for each screen size, as defined by the `breakpoints` object in the theme:

 ```tsx
 // In your theme